derekpaulsen/cs764_project/paper/paper.md

 when there are many concurrent writers on the same leaf of the tree, due to locking for writes.
 The main goal of our solution is to get rid of locking for writes that would normally be high contention.
 To do this, we propose a two step solution when handling inserts into the B-Tree.
-When performing an insert, we first put the (key, value) pair into an unordered buffer.
-Once the buffer fills, the buffer is replaced with another buffer from a preallocated pool and a thread is assigned to flush the buffer into the tree using repeated inserts into the B-Tree.
+To perform an insert, we first put the (key, value) pair into an unordered buffer.
+Once the buffer fills, the buffer is replaced with an empty buffer from a preallocated pool and a thread is assigned to flush the buffer into the tree using repeated inserts into the B-Tree.
 This approach has the distinct advantage that it is completely separate from the underlying B-Tree implementation.
 That is, this